gabrielsrc/advanced-syllabus/README.md

 - [ ] **Template Method**: Defining the skeleton of an algorithm, deferring some steps to subclasses.
 - [ ] **Visitor**: Separating an algorithm from an object structure.

-## Node.js Concepts and Techniques
+## Node.js Concepts and Techniques 💻

-- **Streams**: Implementing custom streams in TypeScript for efficient data processing and manipulation.
+- **Streams** 🌊: Implementing custom streams in TypeScript for efficient data processing and manipulation.

   - [ ] Readable Streams: Create a custom readable stream for generating large datasets.
   - [ ] Writable Streams: Implement a writable stream for efficient data storage or transmission.